stdedos/robotframework-BrowserMobProxyLibrary/README.md

 as well as manipulate browser behavior and traffic, such as whitelisting and blacklisting content, simulating network traffic and latency, and rewriting HTTP requests and responses.

+More information about this library can be found in the [Keyword Documentation](https://rawgit.com/s4int/robotframework-BrowserMobProxyLibrary/master/doc/BrowserMobProxyLibrary.html).

 ## Installation
 ### Using pip
 ```bash